luigifreda/pyslam/README.md

 2. Then, uncompress them and deploy the files as you wish.
 3. Select the corresponding calibration settings file (section `TARTANAIR_DATASET: settings:` in the file `config.yaml`).

+#### 7 Scenes dataset

+To dowload the dataset follow the instructions at https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/.
+Select the section `SEVEN_SCENES_DATASET: settings:` in the file `config.yaml`.A calibration file `settings/SEVEN_SCENES.yaml` is already available.

+#### Neural RGBD dataset

+To dowload the dataset follow the instructions at https://github.com/dazinovic/neural-rgbd-surface-reconstruction.
+Select the section `NEURAL_RGBD_DATASET: settings:` in the file `config.yaml`.A calibration file `settings/NEURAL_RGBD.yaml` is already available.

 #### ScanNet Datasets

 1. You can download the datasets following instructions in http://www.scan-net.org/.
 You will need to request the dataset from the authors.